Home Desserts Louisiana Crunch Cake

 What Can You Add to Louisiana Crunch Cake?

-I think the cake is such a simple and perfect option, but that doesn’t mean you can’t get creative.
+I think the cake is simple and perfect as is.
+But that doesn’t mean you can’t get creative.

-• If you want more coconut in your crunch cake, try making your own buttermilk with coconut milk.
-The measurements are the same as with regular buttermilk, only this way, you should get a lovely subtle coconut flavor throughout the entire cake.
+• Add more coconut.
+If you want more coconut in your crunch cake, try making your own buttermilk with coconut milk.
+The measurements are the same as with regular buttermilk.
+But this way, you should get a lovely subtle coconut flavor throughout the entire cake.

-• Another option would be to use a coconut milk glaze to really boost that flavor.
+• Add more coconut x2.
+Another option would be to use a coconut milk glaze to really boost that flavor.

-• Or better yet, how about a lime glaze to really compliment the coconut?
+• Make it tangy.
+Or better yet, how about a lime glaze to really compliment the coconut?

-• One more great option could be some fresh raspberries dropped into the batter.
+• Add berries.
+One more great option could be some fresh raspberries dropped into the batter.
 Fold some into the mix and sprinkle on top before baking.
-As the cake bakes and rises, they will sink into the middle for colorful pops of fresh flavor.
+As the cake bakes and rises, they’ll sink into the middle for colorful pops of fresh flavor.

 Louisiana Crunch Cake